 5 tips for teaching vocabulary in secondary ELA

-For many middle school ELA and high school English teachers, teaching and including vocabulary in the classroom is just one more task, one more thing to do that takes away from reading and writing.
+For many middle school ELA and high school English teachers, teaching vocabulary in the classroom is just one more task, one more thing to do that takes away from reading and writing.
 However, as tedious of a task as it can be, including vocabulary in your curriculum is integral to helping students become stronger readers and writers.
+Continue reading to learn how to teach vocabulary in the secondary ELA classroom.

 Focus on fewer words